brevzin/cpp_proposals/xxxx_forward_range/forwarding-range.md

 - _`decay-copy`_`(E.begin())` if that is a valid expression (and an iterator), or
 - _`decay-copy`_`(begin(E))` if that is a valid expression (and an iterator) with some extra poison pill overloads so as to not match the preexisting `std::begin`.

 That's basically what we would expect from our C++11 experience.
 Member or non-member `begin()`, either way works fine.
-Straightforward and expected.
+Straightforward and unsurprising.

 The same process holds for `end()`, so I'll just skip it for brevity here on out.